David-Liu-Again/fliu5044-tracker/README.md

 <img height="400" alt="iteration 3 mobile songs" src="https://github.com/David-Liu-Again/fliu5044-tracker/assets/128761089/978e2aee-11e6-4b39-8f1d-34c0cb65e1ab">

 A few concessions were made for mobile users.
 The most prominent one, from a development perspective, was simplifying the structure of the song element.
 All of the content visible in the collapsed view of a song element (e.g. the thumbnail, artist and song name, delete button) used to be contained in nested divs with flexbox display styling.
-However, when it came to the mobile styling, I wanted to alter the overall layout of the song element, so that the "Show More" button and mood tags would be under the thumbnail, rather than beside it.
+However, when it came to the mobile styling, I wanted to alter the overall layout of this content, so that the "Show More" button and mood tags would be under the thumbnail, rather than beside it.
 This was hard to do with flexbox divs and I ended up replacing multiple divs with just one and styling it with a CSS grid so that the layout could be changed between mobile and desktop.
 In the future, it's better for complex layouts to be styled with a CSS grid.
 Flexbox only suits single columns/rows.

 ## Future Improvements
 Currently, the functionality of My Song History is very basic.
 The typical user journey for this app is as follows: